agmt5989/arca-devops/README.md

 5. `python power-on.py` will power up the stopped instance.
 Verify with step 5 from CloudFormation section.
 You may need a few seconds for changes to propagate.

 6. Cleanup the stack with step 6 in the CloudFormation section.

+## The Questions

+Rewritten for clarity.

+### A. Using Docker and Bash
+---
+Using bash script, Write a script that will automatically provision 3 docker containers running kibana version 6.4.2, nginx server, mysql server separately on each container.Environment:

+- container A: kibana version 6.4.2
+- container B: nginx server
+- container C: mysql server

+Acceptance criteria: Solution should be prepared as only one script, which creates three Docker images, runs containers from them, and configures Nginx.

+The three docker containers should also be able to ping each other regardless of where they are deployed.

+Provide a well documented steps for how to reproduce your work.

+### B. Cloudformation with Python for Infrastructure Automation
+---
+- Write a CloudFormation template to provision a server in a default VPC
+- Write a python script to start the provisioned server
+- Write a python script to stop the provisioned server